gmnr/gmnr.github.io/content/reading/grandi-delitti-i-gracchi.md

-They are also surprisingly often well documented, either because of the morbidity inherent to human nature or maybe because the are a nice break from the _apparent plainness_ of History.
+They are also surprisingly often well documented, either because of the morbidity inherent to human nature or maybe because the are a nice break from the _apparent plainness_ of History.<br>
 One thing is reading about an historical trend, an overarching process that is the sum of many little changes accrued during many years, or even decades;
 another matter entirely is the sudden _shift_ that happens in the polarizing moments after a famous murder.

-I find the juxtaposition that lies behind such events very interesting.
+I find the juxtaposition that lies behind such events very interesting.<br>
 Those people are at the same time **the idea that the past has passed down to us** (look at Caesar for example, whose name has become the very _concept_ of power) and the **inescapably human vessel of the idea**, with its own merits,